Vettabase/ansible-mariadb-role-collection/README.md

 ### Virtual machine
 The role is used to configure the virtual machine to run MariaDB server.

-## Tested on
+## Tests
-The tests was made in the following environment:
+The tests was made in the following environments:
 - CentOS 7.8 x64
 - Ubuntu 20.04 LTS (Focal Fossa)
 ## Copyright and Contacts